learn-co-curriculum/phase-3-parrot-ruby/README.md

 ##Instructions

-In this lab you'll be defining a method called `parrot`.
-When you pass `parrot` a string argument containing a phrase, the method should both output that phrase and return the phrase.
+In this lab you'll be defining a method called `#parrot`.

+The `#parrot` method should accept an argument of a string and both `#puts` out that string *and* return the string at the end of the method.

-The `parrot` method should have a default phrase of "Squawk!"
+The `#parrot` method should have a default argument of `"Squawk!"`.

 **Note:** *This lab is explicitly testing your ability to control the return value of a method, not just what it does, but what it returns.
-Remember, return values are important.*
+Remember, return values are important.
+Ask yourself? what is the return value of `#puts`?*

 ## Resources
 * [Skorks Blog - Arguments With Default Value](http://www.skorks.com/2009/08/method-arguments-in-ruby/)